manueldois/deel-code-test/README.md

 # DEEL BACKEND TASK

+# Challenge

 💫 Welcome! 🎉

 This backend exercise involves building a Node.js/Express.js app that will serve a REST API.
 We imagine you should spend around 3 hours at implement this feature.

+# What I did

+This task asks to fix one endpoint and create new ones using Express and Sequelize using a Sqlite DB.

+I also setup and created integration tests using Jest and Supertest, and developed the TDD way.

+To run the tests: `npm test`

 ## Data Models